zheli1119/CLIProxyAPIDocs/docs/en/management/api.md

     - Notes:
         - Legacy `api-keys` input remains accepted; keys are migrated into `api-key-entries` automatically so the legacy field will eventually remain empty in responses.
+        - `headers` lets you define provider-wide HTTP headers; blank keys/values are dropped.
+        - Providers without a `base-url` are removed.
+Sending a PATCH with `base-url` set to an empty string deletes that provider.
 - DELETE `/openai-compatibility` — Delete (`?name=` or `?index=`)
     - Request (by name):
       ```bash